MaddiePotter317/GLP1_Detailing_and_Prescribing_Characteristics_PartD/README.md

-# GLP-1 Prescriber Characteristics and Industry Payments Analysis
+# GLP-1 Prescriber Characteristics and Open Payments Analysis

 Analysis of Medicare Part D GLP-1 prescriber characteristics and prescribing behaviors, comparing NPIs that received industry advertising payments to those that did not.
 This repository examines prescribing volume, provider demographics, and county-level contextual factors across 2018–2023.